Benni17/alpaquita-linux/README.md

 ### Update Schedule

-Images are automatically built and released when new Alpaquita Linux versions are available from [the official Alpaquita Linux repository (for glibc [here](https://packages.bell-sw.com/browse/alpaquita/glibc/stream/releases/x86_64/) and for musl [here](https://packages.bell-sw.com/browse/alpaquita/musl/stream/releases/x86_64/)).
+Images are automatically built and released when new Alpaquita Linux versions are available from the official Alpaquita Linux repository ([glibc variant](https://packages.bell-sw.com/browse/alpaquita/glibc/stream/releases/x86_64/) and [musl variant](https://packages.bell-sw.com/browse/alpaquita/musl/stream/releases/x86_64/)).
 The CI/CD pipeline ensures fresh images with the latest security updates and cloud optimizations.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## How to use this image

-1. Set your OpenStack environement variables
+1. Set your OpenStack environment variables
 2. Download the latest image from the [repository page](https://repo.openimages.cloud/alpaquita-linux/ "Images Repository")
 3. Upload image to your OpenStack environment